Ayu: I personally apologize for Ana'slaziness. She hasn't even touched the site in over a year.

 She raised her arms to get her sleeves into her shirt.
-"Four years."
+"Since I was nineteen."
 She answered as she pulled it over her head, knowing exactly what he was talking about.
-She placed her hands at the back of her neck and lifted them, pulling her wet hair from beneath the collar of the shirt, "So..."
+She placed her hands at the back of her neck and lifted them, pulling her wet hair from beneath the collar of the shirt and pulling it into an easy braid, "So..."
 She turned her head towards him, "What do you think?"

 He nodded thoughtfully, looking down at the poster again.
 "Actually, it is a very accurate portrait."
 Jeanne smirked as she giggled.
 Will held the poster up and looked between the two faces.
 "Especially when you do that."
 He lowered the poster.
 "It looks as though you've truly made your mark on the world of piracy."

 "Yes, I have."
 Her face was serious again.
 "It's rather bittersweet, though."
-She fished her first two wanted posters from her pocket, looking down at the words etched onto them, "These were also made by the Company, but neither of them had my face on them."
-She took the newest one back from Will, "This means that Beckett is serious about finding me now… Whether I come to him alive or not…"
+She fished her first two wanted posters from her pocket, looking down at the words etched onto them.
+"These were also made by the Company, but neither of them had my face on them."
+She took the newest one back from Will and stared at it.
+"This means that Beckett is serious about finding me now… Whether I come to him alive or not…"

 It was Will's turn to shift positions, facing her.
 "The song has been sung, Jeanne.
 Beckett is trying to rid the world of all pirates.
 You just happen to be one of the many."
 He placed a hand upon her shoulder, "That's why we are going to Singapore.
 All of the Pirate Lords must be present if we are to defeat him."